Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

 **Huy Vo and Claudio Silva**

-This chapter provides an overview of techniques that allow the analysis of large amounts of data using pmultiple computers concurrently.
-While the focus is on a widely used framework called MapReduce and popular implementations such as Apache Hadoop and Spark, the goal the chapter is to provide a conceptual framework to deal with large amounts of data that may not fit in memory or take too long to analyze on a single computer.
+This chapter provides an overview of techniques that allow us to analyze large amounts of data using distributed computing (multiple computers concurrently).
+While the focus is on a widely used framework called MapReduce and popular implementations such as Apache Hadoop and Spark, the goal of the chapter is to provide a conceptual and practical framework to deal with large amounts of data that may not fit in memory or take too long to analyze on a single computer.
+It is important to note that these frameworks do not result in analysis that is better - they are useful because they allow us to process large amounts of data faster and/or without getting access to a single massive computer with lots of memory (RAM) and processing power.

 Introduction
 ------------

-As the amount of data available for social science research increases, we have to determine how to perform our analysis efficiently.
+As the amount of data available for social science research increases, we have to determine how to perform our analysis quickly and efficiently.
 One way to deal with large amounts of data that may not fit in memory or take too long to analyze on a single computer is to subsample the data or to simplify the analysis.
 Another approach is to use all the data by making use of multiple computers concurrently to do the analysis.
 The use of parallel computing to deal with large amounts of data has been a common approach in physical sciences.
 Data analysts have routinely been working on data sets much larger than a single machine can handle for several decades, especially at the DOE National Laboratories [@bigdata_old1; @crossno1993heterogeneous] where high-performance